Blackrock College and UCD

 My hobbies are guitar, tennis, cycling, hill-walking and philosophy.

-I work as a teacher and researcher in UCD's School of Mechanical and Materials Engineering
+My Work: I work as a teacher and researcher in UCD's School of Mechanical and Materials Engineering

 I work in UCD in Engineering, giving lectures, doing research, and helping students doing research.
 I spend a lot of time on the computer.